 Avocado and Basil Mayonnaise

-from Dr. Ben Kim
+adapted from Dr. Ben Kim

 This creamy, heavenly spread can be used anywhere you’d use regular mayo.
 I agree with Dr. Kim: this is the best vegan mayo I’ve ever tried.